ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/aws-load-balancer-controller/introduction-to-aws-load-balancer-controller.md

 4. Listeners are created for every port detailed in your ingress resource annotations.
 When no port is specified, sensible defaults (80 or 443) are used.
 Certificates may also be attached via annotations.

 5. Rules are created for each path specified in your ingress resource.
-This ensures traffic to a specific path is routed to the correct Kubernetes Service.
+This ensures traffic to a specific path is routed to the correct kubernetes Service.

 Along with the above, the controller also: